 You can register for up to three of these sessions.

 The editor/agent will review your query letter prior to your meeting with them.
 Your query letter does the hard work of introducing your manuscript concept and yourself to the agent/editor, allowing you to build on that foundation in a natural conversation, with no recitation of a memorized spiel.
-To help you succeed in your pitch session(s), you can also register to get your query letter critiqued on Friday, May 1 (see activity #3 below) by two editors/agents who you will NOT be meeting with on Saturday, to give you a chance to improve your query letter ahead of time without hurting your chances with your choice picks.
+To help you succeed in your pitch session(s), you can also register to get your query letter critiqued on Friday, November 6 (see activity #3 below) by two editors/agents who you will NOT be meeting with on Saturday, to give you a chance to improve your query letter ahead of time without hurting your chances with your choice picks.

 If you also want 1-3 manuscript sample critiques (see activity #1 above), pitching will give you the chance to introduce other editors and/or agents to your work.
 We recommend you DON’T choose the same individual for manuscript critiquing AND pitching.
 It’s much wiser to increase your chances by meeting with as many individuals as you can who are seeking your genre/topic.